AakLak/RSBotSpot/content/post/review-fluffee-tutorial.md

 aliases: ["/runescape-script-review-fluffee-tutorial-island/"]
 sharingicons: false
 ---
-Dax Combat v2 Beta is a popular Oldschool Runescape combat script for TRiBot.
+Dax Combat v2 Beta is a popular Old School Runescape combat script for TRiBot.
 It has an optimized combat system, uses the powerful Dax webwalker for routing, and has everything a basic fighter needs.
 <!--more-->

 ## Getting Dax Combat v2 Beta